Doctoral Program

 • Number of hours: 20 hours

-• Description: The student must attend at least one national or international conference related to the work being developed as a doctoral thesis.
-The conference or scientific meeting will be selected based on the thesis supervisor's criteria and the availability of resources.
+• Description: The student must attend at least one national and/or international conference related to their doctoral thesis research, in accordance with current regulations.
+The selection of the conference or scientific meeting will be based on the thesis supervisor's criteria and the availability of resources.

-• Justification: Strengthening of basic skills CB15, and capacity CA06.
+• Justification: Enhancement of basic skills CB15, and capacity CA06.

-• Learning outcomes: Demonstrate ability to prepare, defend, and discuss a scientific presentation.
+• Learning outcomes: Demonstrate ability in the preparation, defense and discussion of a scientific presentation.

 • Language: Spanish/English